A person holding a vhs tape

 The Availability of VCRs

-Finding new VCRs at Walmart or Best Buy will be really tough in 2023, but you can still find high-quality Hi-Fi VCR systems in good condition or even refurbished if you know where to look.
+Finding a brand-new VCR for sale at Walmart or Best Buy is nearly impossible today, but you can still track down high-quality Hi-Fi VCR systems if you know where to look.

-Regardless of where you get your VCR, we recommend considering the image quality, sound quality, durability, availability of accessories, brand, and price.
-Some VCRs will produce a higher-quality image for an affordable price while others may be overly expensive despite not offering good quality or durability simply because they are rare.
+No matter where you shop, consider image quality, sound quality, durability, brand reputation, availability of accessories, and overall price.
+Some VCRs deliver better performance for less, while others may be overpriced simply because they’re rare.

-Another option is to convert your VHS tapes to digital format.
+Another option is to convert old home movies to digital format.
 This preserves them forever and makes it easier to view and share them over social media and email.
 Plus, you can simply store them in the cloud or on a hard drive.
 Capture offers high-quality videotape to digital services to preserve your precious memories for future generations.

 Tips for VCR Maintenance